sorbet/sorbet/website/docs/attached-class.md

 Since `Parent.new` is not an instance of `Child` or any other potential subclasses of `Parent`, Sorbet must reject the code at `(1)`.

-## `initializable!`: `T.attached_class` in module instance methods
+## `has_attached_class!`: `T.attached_class` in module instance methods

-Some modules are only ever mixed into a class with `extend` (not `include`).
+Some modules are only ever eventually mixed into a **class** with `extend` (not `include`), meaning that any methods that module defines will eventually be called like singleton class methods.

 These modules usually want to be able to call `new` to instantiate an instance of the class that the module is `extend`'d into.
+That's a problem because normally constructor methods like that would have a return type of `T.attached_class`, but instance methods cannot mention `T.attached_class`.

-To annotate module instance methods like this (which become singleton class methods after being mixed into a class), Sorbet provides the `initializable!`
+To allow instance methods in such modules to use `T.attached_class`, Sorbet provides the `has_attached_class!` annotation:
-annotation:

 ```ruby
 module FinderMethods